ToastedBaguette/ToastedBaguette/README.md

 * ✉️  You can contact me at [ronyhartonoirawan@gmail.com](mailto:ronyhartonoirawan@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Website/Mobile App Projects
-* ⚡  I also like to talk about life-skills & finacial investment
+* ⚡  I also like to talk about life-skills & financial investment

 ### Skills